sharankasandula/visitwise-pwa/Docs/FIREBASE_SETUP.md

 - Users can only access their own data
 - Email addresses are stored but can be used for user lookup
 - Profile pictures are stored as URLs (not actual image files)
-- Anonymous users are also persisted with limited data

 ## Localhost Development